tekknolagi/tekknolagi.github.com/_posts/2022-03-26-discovering-basic-blocks.md

 It's not so hard to pull this implicit fallthrough into an explicit jump.
-We can gather all of the predecessors and successors for each block using our exisitng infrastructure.
+We can gather all of the predecessors and successors for each block using our existing infrastructure.
 To start, we add a predicate on bytecode ops to check if they are unconditional jumps:

 ```python